-Trade and production of clothing and garments, cosmetics, pharmacy and food industry:
+Trade and production of clothing and garments, cosmetics, pharmacy and the food industry:

-• For easier and faster inventory in retail outlets and the supply chains;
+• For easier and faster inventory in retail outlets and supply chains;

-• To protect the brand from counterfeiting - each RFID tag has a unique identification number that cannot be copied or modified;
+• To protect the brand from counterfeit - each RFID tag has a unique identification number that cannot be copied or modified;

 • For more information on the origin of the product and its ingredients;